Shemesh/angular-popout-window/README.md

 # Angular Popout Child Window

-with this component you can very simply popout part of your Angular application to a new child window.
+with this component you can very simply popout part of your Angular application to a new not docked child window.

 it is work in progress, use on your own risk.